 It’s never been easier to pay bills, stay on top of accounts and even get access to credit.

-Innovations in financial services applications are not only making transactions faster and more transparent, they also make it possible for users to organize and view data from various types of accounts, providing valuable insights about what an individual, or business, does with their money.
+Innovations in financial services applications are not only making transactions faster and more transparent.
+They also make it possible for users to organize and view data from various types of accounts.
+This provides valuable insights about what an individual, or business, does with their money.

 The growth of Fintech is driving this trend.
 The nexus of technology and financial services can be a game-changer for business advisers.
-These new and powerful tools can deliver an accurate, comprehensive, real-time view of a client’s financial health, and give them the means to glean valuable insights that can help them save money and chart a more profitable course.
+These new and powerful tools can deliver an accurate, comprehensive, real-time view of a client’s financial health.
+In addition to giving them the means to glean valuable insights.
+Insights that can help them save money and chart a more profitable course.